smmehedi4u/HMS/README.md

 ## Seeded Data for Testing

-The project includes seeders to populate test data for each user role (Admin, Teacher, and Student).
+The project includes seeders to populate test data for Admin.

 - Admin Login:
     - Email: hasan@mail.com